 Fees and Charges

-New fees and charges of public hospital services provided by Hospital Authority are effective as of 18 June 2017.
+Under Public Healthcare Fees and Charges Reform, the appended prevailing fees and charges of public hospital services provided by Hospital Authority (HA) have been effective since 1 January 2026.

 People who have financial difficulties in paying medical expenses at the public sector may apply for medical fee waiver.
 Please refer to webpage on Mechanism of Waiving of Medical Charges for details.